kisahtegar/Golang/demo/bootcamp_go_hmsi/pertemuan_1/README.md

     2023/07/01 13:06:20 Ini adalah beberapa nama user: Kellyn, Sultan, Adew.

 ## 🧪 Getting Started
-To run the project, first make sure that the project is compiled:
+You can run the project with (.exe), first make sure that the project is compiled:

     go build

-After that run the project, do:
+Or you can run the project with:

     go run main.go